Tryserezzabiantong/Tryserezzabiantong/README.md

 **IT Staff Internship** | **Maxone Hotel Malang** *8/2017 to 10/2017*
-- Developed an HR database application with the Javascript programming language.
+- Developed an HR database application with the HTML und PHP programming language.
 - Worked as IT Operations.

 ---